Thursday, May 26, 2016

 When I was a child in Hawaii, we were stationed at Schofield Barracks on Oahu.
 One of my most poignant memories of that era was looking at the drill field covered in coffins and knowing those boxes were filled with men who had died for their country and that their bodies were on their way back to families who were grief stricken and in pain.
 That was the 60's and there were a lot of conflicting viewpoints about that mess over in southeast Asia.
 Yes, there was a lot of waste in that endeavor, but that was never any reason to dishonor those who did their job, held their posts correctly and held the line for the rest of us.

 I know just a very little about what my husband and my father went through.
 My father spent time behind enemy lines in China and Korea and he was in Hanoi during negotiations.
 My husband Bob was there at the evacuation of Saigon.
 I can't pretend to know what emotions they felt in such environments nor what nonsense they had to weed through and put up with from both the enemy as well as lousy commanders, unethical comrades and being asked to do things that I'm sure pushed them violently up against the wall of their own integrity.
 I'm sure there are things that have plagued them both from time to time and still......, there's something about a guy (or girl) who is willing to take up arms, stand a post, and hold a line for their group because right or wrong at times its still their group.......
 I just know that while I was playing on the beaches at Waikiki, Waianae, and the North Shore, there were others who were elsewhere in the jungles of Viet Nam trying to get that job done against incredible odds from all sides.
 And as Memorial Day, and my childhood memories testify, many, many were lost in those efforts.
 Many, many warriors lost.
-Yes, I've walked through Arlington National Cemetery, and seen the full ship salutes to the USS Arizona- and I dare you to do so without shedding at least one tear.
+Yes, I've walked through Arlington National Cemetery in DC, and seen the full ship salutes to the USS Arizona at Pearl Harbor- and I dare you to do so without shedding at least one tear.

 War is not the answer and I've always known that- however, what would I do to defend my group, my home and my country?
 What would you do?
 We can't handle lack of accord and understanding when the communications have become bullets and missiles, however in the right context I don't think I'd personally hesitate to use such means.
 Yes, I'd take up arms and hold a post if necessary..